sagarswap/SIR-Model/README.md

 along the edges of the graph until it either infects the entire population, or it dies out, having infected some fraction of the population in the process.

+# Result

+Two results emerge.
+First, the critical infectiousness rhalf, at which the disease infects half the population, decreases rapidly for small p (Fig. 3a).
+Second, for a disease that is sufficiently infectious to infect the entire population regardless of its structure, the time T(p) required for global infection resembles the L(p) curve (Fig. 3b).
+Thus, infectious diseases are predicted to spread much more easily and quickly in a small world; the alarming and less obvious point is how few short cuts are needed to make the world small.